 What is a Dacryocystorhinostomy?

-Dacryocystorhinostomy (DCR) is a surgical procedure aimed at treating blocked tear ducts.
+Dacryocystorhinostomy (DCR), also known as Lacrimal System Surgery, is a surgical procedure aimed at treating blocked tear ducts.
 It creates a new pathway for tears to drain directly into the nasal cavity, bypassing the obstruction and alleviating symptoms like excessive tearing and recurrent infections.
 The nasolacrimal duct is responsible for draining tears from the lacrimal sac into the nasal cavity.
 When this duct becomes blocked, it can cause tears to overflow onto the face and lead to recurrent infections.
 There are two main types of DCR: external and endoscopic.

 External DCR involves making an incision on the side of the nose to access the lacrimal sac and create a new opening into the nasal cavity.
 This method has been traditionally used and is known for its high success rate.